euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Qualitative analysis of the trajectory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To evaluate the storage control policy, we simulate it’s effect on the sample SEAREV data we have (instead of using the state space model used for the optimization).
+To evaluate the storage control policy, we simulate its effect on the sample SEAREV data we have (instead of using the state space model used for the optimization).
 The only adaptation required for this trajectory simulation is to transform the *policy array* (:math:`\mu` known on the